Aman6917-ctrl/srcem-aim-aman-sl3-pro/amanpro1/srceom-aman/README.md

 ## Description
-A multi-app Django project containerized with Docker and automated using Jenkins made an homepage to selct E-commerce platform blikit and zepto and there two different landing pages
+A multi-app Django project containerized with Docker and automated using Jenkins made an homepage to selct E-commerce platform amazon and flipkart and there two different landing pages

 ## How to Run Locally (Without Docker)
 - Clone this repository.